How do I Buy?

-Purchases of less than $10,000 do not need to be bid and they can be handled by the department through:
+Purchases less than $10,000 do not need to be bid and can be handled by the department through:

-The Office of Procurement Services and the State of Tennessee have many established purchase orders that allow you to procure goods and services without bidding.
+The Office of Procurement Services and the State of Tennessee have many established purchasing agreements that allow you to procure goods and services without bidding.
 You may order directly from the supplier and receive our discounted prices.
-Bids, NCJ’s and contracts are not required when using these purchasing agreements.
+Bids, NCJs and contracts are not required when using these purchasing agreements.
 Moreover, the $10,000 limit does not apply when departments buy using an existing purchasing agreement.

-When other factors besides the lowest prices need to be considered in procuring a good or service, a Request for Proposal (RFP) is the preferred procurement method.
+When factors other than the lowest prices need to be considered in procuring a good or service, an RFP is the preferred procurement method.
 The RFP requires a sealed technical proposal that is evaluated independently from the sealed cost information.
 An evaluation committee scores the technical proposal and submits the score to Procurement Services.
 Attributes like experience, references, service, and specifications can make up the technical portion of an RFP.
 After these items are scored, costs are factored into the evaluation based on predetermined weights.

 If you can’t find what you need through one of those processes described above and you feel that only one source can provide this, you must justify why this item can’t be bid by submitting an NCJ.
 The NCJ requires a very detailed and thorough explanation as to why a bid is not possible and it requires approval by Procurement Services and the campus CBO.
 The NCJ form can be found in the forms section of this website.

 - Contracts: Departments seeking to justify a sole-source purchase associated with a contract must complete the NCJ form and type in “see attached NCJ” in the “no bid explanation” field in the University’s Contract Management System.

-- Requisitions/Purchase Orders: Departments must attach the NCJ form in the UT Requisition System.
-Please see these instructions for more information.
+- Requisitions/Purchase Orders: Departments must attach the NCJ form in the Market Place Requisition System and choose “sole source” as the order type.